davnewman/skype-docs/Skype/Trusted-Application-API/docs/TrustedApplicationApiSDK.md

 ## Application Registration

-Any application that communicates with Platform Service must be registered in [Registration Portal](https://aka.ms/skypeappregistration).
-You must note the AAD Client ID and AAD Client Secret as received in the portal.
+Any application that communicates with the Trusted Application API must be registered in [Registration Portal](https://aka.ms/skypeappregistration).
+You must note the AAD App ID and AAD Client Secret as received in the portal.

 ## First Steps

-To use the SDK, you require to first create a `ClientPlatformSettings` Object which holds the settings and an implementation of `IPlatformServiceLogger` class which provides logging.
+To use the SDK, you are required to first create a `ClientPlatformSettings` Object which holds the settings and an implementation of `IPlatformServiceLogger` class which provides logging.

 ```
 var platformSettings = new ClientPlatformSettings(AAD_ClientSecret, Guid.Parse(AAD_ClientId));